benoitc/couch_zmq/README.rst

 -------

 Make sure Couchdb is installed on folder above the couch_zmq one.
-You can also change the path of couchdb installation in rebar.config.
+You can also change the path of couchdb installation by passing the path to **COUCHDB_SRC* environment variable..

 ::

-    $ COUCHDB_SRC="/path/to/couchdb/src" make
+    $ make

+(note during development you can use *make dev* command).

 Add couch_zmq_pubsub server to couch configuration file *local_dev.ini* and edit the **[daermons]** section::